-The Flying App is an international startup founded in 2012.
-Flying used to be an amazing experience, and our mission is to bring some of the jet-set back by building the ultimate flight companion for all your air travel needs.
-We are currently working on the relaunch of the App.
-Read more below about what the Flying App is, how it looks, and what our goals are for the app.
+The Flying App was an international startup founded in 2012.
+Flying used to be an amazing experience, and our mission was to bring some of the jet-set back by building the ultimate flight companion for all your air travel needs.
+In April 2014, we decided to close the app and go out of business.
+Read more below about what the Flying App was, how it looked, and what our goals were for the app.

 The Flying App